USS S-7: Construction

+Service history

+When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-111.

-S-7 sailed from New London, Connecticut on 18 November 1920 to rendezvous with S-boats of Submarine Division 18 (SubDiv 18) and her own division – SubDiv 12 – off New Hampshire.
-They proceeded via the Panama Canal to Hawaii, arriving at Pearl Harbor on 15 April 1921.
-Departing Pearl Harbor on 3 November, they reached Cavite, Luzon, Philippine Islands, on 1 December.
+S-7 sailed from New London, Connecticut, on 18 November 1920, to rendezvous with S-boats of Submarine Division 18 (SubDiv 18), and her own division, SubDiv 12, off Portsmouth, New Hampshire.
+They proceeded via the Panama Canal to Hawaii, arriving at Pearl Harbor, on 15 April 1921.
+Departing Pearl Harbor, on 3 November, they reached Cavite, Luzon, Philippine Islands, on 1 December.
 This was the longest cruise on record, at that time, for American submarines.

-S-7 remained in the Philippines over the next three years except for annual spring visits to Shanghai, Yantai, Qinhuangdao, Amoy, Qingdao, and Wusong, China.
-She finally departed Cavite on 29 October 1924 for Mare Island, California, arriving there on 30 December.
+S-7 remained in the Philippines, over the next three years, except for annual spring visits to Shanghai, Yantai, Qinhuangdao, Amoy, Qingdao, and Wusong, Chinese.
+She finally departed Cavite, on 29 October 1924, for the Mare Island Navy Yard, California, arriving there on 30 December.

-S-7 remained at Mare Island through 1925 and operated along the West Coast in 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
-Sailing from San Francisco on 17 February 1927, she operated in the Panama Canal area from March–April, arrived at New London on 3 May, and spent the rest of the year operating along the New England coast.
+S-7 remained at Mare Island, through 1925, and operated along the West Coast in 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
+Sailing from San Francisco, on 17 February 1927, she operated in the Panama Canal area from March–April, arrived at New London on 3 May, and spent the rest of the year operating along the New England coast.
 S-7 served in the Panama Canal area from February–April 1928, from January–April 1929, and from January–March 1930, with the remainder of those years in the northeast.

+Fate

-Departing New London on 22 October, S-7 was decommissioned at Philadelphia, Pennsylvania, on 3 April 1931, and was struck from the Naval Vessel Register on 25 January 1937.
+Departing New London on 22 October, S-7 was decommissioned at the Philadelphia Navy Yard, on 3 April 1931, and was struck from the Naval Vessel Register on 25 January 1937.